Garlic Butter Potatoes

 Crispy garlic butter potatoes in a sheet pan.

 • Baby (or Russet) Potatoes: I like baby potatoes because they have tender, fluffy interiors and thin, edible skins.
-Russets or Yukon Golds work well, too.
+But Russet potatoes or Yukon Golds work well, too.

 • Garlic: You might think the potatoes are the star of this show, but you’d be wrong.
-That honor goes to garlic.
-Get fresh, whole cloves and mince them yourself for the best taste.
+That honor goes to fresh garlic.
+Get whole garlic cloves and mince them yourself for the best taste.

 • Olive Oil: Ensures the potatoes roast up nice and crispy.

-• Seasonings: I just used salt and black pepper so the garlic butter could shine.
+• Seasonings: I just used salt and black pepper so the intense garlic flavor could shine.
 But feel free to add cayenne, paprika, or other herbs, such as rosemary.

 • Parmesan: This nutty, sharp, salty cheese adds a rich, umami flavor.
 It also acts as a crispy outer coating for the potatoes.